ASA works to advance the staffing industry. About ASA

 Except for completing the federal employment verification (I-9) form, however, temporary job applicants are not considered hired until an actual job offer is made.
 Until that time, staffing agencies cannot provide applicants with specific wage rates or other job particulars.
 Special provisions must therefore be made to accommodate these operational constraints.
 Several states have done so.

-California allows staffing agencies to provide the notice in an itemized wage statement or other notice within seven days after the wage rate becomes known.
+California, for example, allows staffing agencies to provide the notice in an itemized wage statement or other notice within seven days after the wage rate becomes known.
 New York allows employers to initially provide a reasonable range of rates individuals are likely to earn based on their qualifications and other criteria, followed by more specific information when the actual wage becomes known or is later changed.
 Massachusetts allows agencies to initially provide the information electronically, or verbally in person or by telephone—provided it is confirmed in writing before the end of the first pay period.

 Sales Taxes